Postgraduate taught courses

 How to apply

-When submitting an application for any postgraduate course, you are also required to submit supporting documentation to accompany your application form.
-Here are some helpful tips on the application process, and what you will need to consider.
+When submitting an application for any postgraduate course, you'll need to submit supporting documentation alongside your application form.
+Here are some helpful tips on the application process, and what you'll need to consider.

 Five key steps